-He is the currently the chair of the NCAA Division III National Football Committee and NJAC Football sport chair.
-Moreover, he recently concluded a two-year term as President of the New Jersey Athletic Conference (NJAC).
-McKiernan previously served as a four-year member of the NCAA Division III National Baseball Committee, serving the last two as the national chair.
+He has served several committee positions both within the conference and NCAA.
+McKiernan recently concluded a two-year term as President of the New Jersey Athletic Conference (NJAC) and currently serves as the NJAC Football sport chair.
+McKiernan previously served as a four-year member of the NCAA Division III National Baseball Committee and NCAA Division III National Football Committee, serving the last two of each as the national chair.

 In January of 2015 McKiernan graduated from the NCAA Pathway Program.
 He was one of 12 athletic administrators from all three NCAA Divisions to graduate from the 2014-15 class of the NCAA Pathway Program and was one of four representatives from Division III.
 The NCAA Pathway Program services all senior-level athletics administrators at NCAA member institutions who wish to become director of athletics as their next career step.
 The program is working to provide national exposure to the participants and to facilitate the opportunity to obtain information and career guidance from the leadership of intercollegiate athletics across the country.
 Participants gained a better understanding of the role of directors of athletics in all NCAA divisions and gained an in-depth look into the NCAA governance structure.
 They were matched up with a director of athletics in the NCAA membership who provided guidance and mentorship as they continue their current careers and pursue future career aspirations.
 They were also matched up with a NCAA member institution president/chancellor and participated in a two day campus visit.